Parking Permit Fee Increase FY22-23 FAQs

 12. What other options do I have if I want to cancel my parking?

 We launched “Reboot Your Commute,” an initiative designed to offer incentives for employees who commit to carpool or use alternative transportation to get to work.
 Reboot Your Commute consolidates resources offered through VCU, VCU Health System and GRTC to make it easy for subscribers to find the alternative transportation plan that’s right for them.
-Additionally, all employees who register will also receive 12 free daily parking passes each year to use at any VCU pay-as-you-go parking deck.
+Additionally, all employees who register receive 12 free daily parking passes each year to use at any VCU pay-as-you-go parking deck.
 Visit commute.vcu.edu to view resources, plan your commute, register and calculate your savings.

 13. What steps are VCU Parking and Transportation taking to ensure adequate parking is available for our growing campus?